 Infrastructure and Green Cities (IGC)

-The group Infrastructure and Green Cities (IGC) includes the UMD Master Specialization “Managing and Financing Urban Infrastructure " (MFUI) and the course Green City for Eco-efficiency.
+The group Infrastructure and Green Cities (IGC) includes the UMD Master Specialization “Managing Infrastructure for Green Cities" (MICG) and the course Green City for Eco-efficiency.
 IGC provides training advisory works and research on different topics related to infrastructure and green cities.

-Our green city concept sees the city broadly composed of three elements (parts): the built environment (man-made physical structure also called infrastructure), the natural and the anthropogenic (citizens).
+Our green city concept sees the city broadly composed of three elements (parts): the built environment (the man-made physical structure also called infrastructure), the natural and the anthropogenic (citizens).
 Decisions on infrastructure influence the other two parts and will affect the green performance, liveability and sustainability of the city.

-The thematic area provides capacity building specially training, research and advisory works on issues related to infrastructure such as infrastructure asset management and governance, service delivery, green city performance, liveability, green infrastructure and floods, sustainable development, sustainable energy, sustainable transport, disaster risks management and water & sanitation.
+The thematic area provides capacity building services (training, research and advisory) on issues related to infrastructure such as infrastructure asset management and governance, service delivery, green city performance, liveability, green infrastructure & floods, sustainable development (sustainable energy and transport), disaster risks management and water & sanitation.